Three Percenters: Ideology

 Political Research Associates characterizes Three Percenters as a paramilitary group within the broader patriot movement.
 According to the ADL, Three Percenters constitute a significant part of the broader anti-government militia movement, whose ideology they share.
 Both the ADL and the Southern Poverty Law Center have designated Three Percenters as a hate group.
 Three Percenters believe that individual patriots must be prepared to violently resist the U.S. federal government, which they characterize as overstepping its Constitutional limits.
 Its stated goals include protecting the right to keep and bear arms, and to "push back against tyranny".

 According to its website, one national Three Percenters group opposes federal involvement in what they consider local affairs and states in its bylaws that county sheriffs are "the supreme law of the land".
-The website states that the group it is "not a militia" and "not anti-government".
+The website states that the group is "not a militia" and "not anti-government".
 The website claims that the Three Percenters are a "national organization made up of patriotic citizens who love their country, their freedoms, and their liberty."
 The group encompasses nativist and Christian fundamentalist elements involved in planning bomb attacks, as well as opposition to immigrants, Muslims, and left-wing activists such as Antifa.
 Author Malcolm Nance has described the movement as right-libertarian.

 Like other American militia movements, Three Percenters believe in the ability of citizen volunteers with ordinary weapons to successfully resist the United States military.
 They support this belief by claiming that only around 3% of American colonists fought the British during the American Revolution, a claim which underestimates the number of people who resisted British rule, and which does not take into account the concentration of British forces in coastal cities, the similarity of weapons used by American and British forces, and French support for the colonists.
+(Note: Observer estimates the figure "when [including] all in the Continental Army, militia or other units, or those who served but didn’t file for a pension or bounty-land warrant application", and "[when including] U.S. Navy, state navies, Continental Marines (2,000 by one estimate) and the estimated 55,000 who served on American Privateers" as being from 15% to 25% respectively, and follows by noting "even six percent [to be] a very sizable number of the population of any country to fight a war.")

 The group's website states that it does not discriminate against anyone; however, in response to Black Lives Matter protests following the 2014 shooting of Michael Brown in Ferguson, Missouri, the Three Percenters' Facebook page featured numerous racist comments made by its supporters.